 - Riding two abreast is legal.

-- From 25 October 2015 cyclists of all ages are allowed to ride on footpaths
+- Cyclists of all ages are allowed to ride on footpaths

 Safety tips for drivers

-- From 25 October 2015 drivers are required to give a minimum of one metre when passing a cyclist where the speed limit is 60 km/h or less or 1.5 metres where the speed limit is over 60 km/h.
+- Drivers are required to give a minimum of one metre when passing a cyclist where the speed limit is 60 km/h or less or 1.5 metres where the speed limit is over 60 km/h.